RealDaniG/AEGIS/docs/ROADMAP.md

 ## 🗺️ Strategic Vision

 AEGIS aims to become the premier consciousness-aware distributed AI system that combines decentralized P2P AGI substrate with advanced consciousness-aware computing principles.
-Our vision is to create a system that not only processes information intelligently but also exhibits emergent consciousness properties through a geometrically-inspired network architecture.
+Our vision is to create a system that not only processes information intelligently but also exhibits emergent consciousness properties through a geometrically-inspired network architecture, ultimately achieving perfectly coherent systems in harmony with the universe.

 ## 🚀 Version 3.x Roadmap